KOBENDigital/IPRestrictor/README.md

 }
 ```

 ## Migration
-If the package is configured to use the umbracoDbDSN, the migration will run automatically
+If the package is configured to use the umbracoDbDSN, the migration will run automatically.
 If not, run the following script on your Data-DB to create the "WhiteListedIPs" table:
 ``` sql
 SET ANSI_NULLS ON